13 Of The Best Easy Pop Songs To Learn On Piano

 10. Hallelujah – Leonard Cohen

-Leonard Cohen's "Hallelujah" is a hauntingly beautiful song covered by numerous artists.
+Leonard Cohen's "Hallelujah" is a beautiful song covered by numerous artists.
 This song is played in C Major and features a 12/8 time signature, creating a gentle rocking effect.
 Pay attention to the chord changes and practice separating the melody with one hand while playing the chords with the other.
-Embrace the emotional depth of this song as you bring it to life on the piano.
+The emotional depth of this song comes to life on the piano.

 11. Can't Help Falling in Love – Elvis Presley